Taking care of your tailored shirts can be a daunting task. However, given proper care, a good tailored shirt can actually last for several years!

 So, if you can, try to hold back on using chlorine bleach!

-With just a little work, you may extend the lifespan of your tailored white dress shirts; keeping them crisp and (needless to say) white!
+With just a little work, you may extend the lifespan of your tailored white shirts; keeping them crisp and (needless to say) white!

-How to wash a dress shirt
+How to wash a tailored shirt?

 Do you know that whilst retaining its look as though it was newly bought?
 Well all you need to do is to provide proper care for it!
-The followings show the most popular washing methods to care for your dress shirts.
+The followings show the most popular washing methods to care for your tailored shirts.

 Method 1: Laundry Services

-The “normal” way consist of washing your dress shirts in a normal washing machine using detergent and soap, removing most of the water from your dress shirt with the spin cycle in the washing machine and then pull the damp shirts onto an industrial shirt press that closes over the shirts and simultaneously irons the shirts while removing all of the moisture.
+The “normal” way consist of washing your shirts in a normal washing machine using detergent and soap, removing most of the water from your shirt with the spin cycle in the washing machine and then pull the damp shirts onto an industrial shirt press that closes over the shirts and simultaneously irons the shirts while removing all of the moisture.

-However, some laundry services can be too rough for your dress shirts.
+However, some laundry services can be too rough for your tailored shirts.
 For example, the slamming of the press over the front of your dress shirts may cause the buttons to chip or shatter.
 Furthermore, if your dress shirts are stretched over the press when steam-drying, it may cause some areas to grow wider.
 And lastly, you are still likely required to do some form of ironing prior wearing.

 To provide a good wash at home, kindly follow the steps described: